Here's a quick checklist for making a will in North Carolina:

 In North Carolina, if you die without a will, your property will be distributed according to state "intestacy" laws.
 North Carolina's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in North Carolina, using Nolo's Quicken WillMaker.
+No. You can make your own will in North Carolina, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in North Carolina, you must be:

 You must generally make your will on hard copy.
 That is, it must be on actual paper.
 It cannot be on an audio, video, or any other digital file.
 (Although, see "Can I Make a Digital or Electronic Will?," below.)
 Type and print your will using a computer, or you can use a typewriter.

 North Carolina does allow nuncupative (oral) wills if a person is in their last sickness or in imminent peril of death.
 The oral will must be spoken in front of two competent witnesses you specifically ask to be witnesses.
 N.C.
 Gen. Stat. § 31-3.5.
 This type of will can only dispose of your personal property.
 N.C.
 Gen. Stat. § 31-3.2.

 To finalize your will in North Carolina: